-With the rise of living costs and the less time to spend for the spouse, couples are forced to move in before marriage.
-They share bills, responsibilities, and bed without the legal marriage certification.
+With the rise in living costs and the less time to spend for the spouse, cohabitating is on the trend.
+Cohabitation is when couples move in to live together before marriage.
+They share bills, responsibilities, and beds without legal marriage certification.
 Compared to the past decades, live-in relationships are getting more common now.
 But does this help couples any better?

 Should Couples Live Together Before Marriage?

-Advantages of Being In Live-in relationship Before Marriage:
+Advantages of Being In Live-in relationship Before Marriage

 1. You get to learn more about each other

 The main reason couples like to live in before taking the plunge into marriage is getting acquainted with each other.
 It is good to know their habits, quirks, and their expectations.
 It helps to adjust and love them when you get married.
 There is no surprise.

 A marriage is successful when you share the responsibilities.
 When you are trying the mock wedding, you need to learn to follow the collaboration here too.
 We must split responsibilities, be it a financial decision or household chores.
 In a live-in relationship, you do not take the partners for granted.

 Moreover, when you share the household bills, you can save enough for the future.
 If you learn to share all the responsibilities before getting hitched, you would not have a problem later.
 And would help build a healthy relationship.

 You don’t know a person genuinely unless you are married to them.
 A cohabitation situation can help you decide if both of you are ready for a lifelong commitment.
 This way, you would get good indications of how it would be like to be married.